colmjude/til/docs/weeknote/weeknote.44.md

 ### Other updates

+Include:

 •	more [planning condition data is now on the platform](https://www.planning.data.gov.uk/dataset/planning-condition), thanks to another batch from Doncaster
 •	I tweaked the [listed building dataset specification](https://digital-land.github.io/specification/specification/listed-building/) after we reviewed HMLR’s local land charge data.
 We’ve added `uprns` to capture all properties affected, and reintroduced a `description` field.
 I this case, essential for explaining whether the dataset refers to curtilage, property boundary, or something else.

 ---